What is anxiety and how can you manage the condition? Here are five important facts that I think you should understand about dealing with anxiety.

 - Postural therapies.
 The Alexander Technique and Feldenkrais can help with relaxation and improve posture and alignment.
 Often we don’t realise that our body alignment is part of the reason we feel anxious.

 - Diet.
 If you’re feeling anxious ditch the sugar and carbs, and increase fruit and vegetables.
-Also consider taking supplements such as Vitamin D, and a multi vitamin that include zinc and vitamin C.
+Also consider taking supplements such as Vitamin D, and a multi vitami- that includes zinc and vitamin C.

 When to seek medical help for anxiety